Natasha Lyonne: Asteria

-In 2022, Lyonne co-founded artificial intelligence film studio Asteria with her boyfriend Bryn Mooser, the company operating with the intent to create animated feature films with AI tools using responsibly sourced data.
-In June 2025, Lyonne publicly announced the existence of Asteria and her position as its co-founder to the world at large, speaking of her late neighbour David Lynch's support of her ambition.
+In 2022, Lyonne co-founded the artificial intelligence film studio Asteria with her boyfriend Bryn Mooser, which aims to create animated feature films using AI tools and responsibly sourced data.
+In June 2025, Lyonne publicly announced the existence of Asteria and her position as its co-founder to the world at large, speaking of her late neighbour David Lynch's reputed support of her ambition.
 Asteria is owned by Moonvalley.

 Style and influences

 Regarding her directorial style, Lyonne has expressed frustration with the "simplicity" of modern filmmaking, saying that she likes to counteract this by "filling the frame with an abundance of information", adding: "I do think there's a danger in telling people that brightly lit, crisp things that make perfect sense are good storytelling".
 She also believes that research is key to a successful narrative: "Read as many books, watch as many movies, and listen to as much music as you can so that you actually understand the stories that you're telling".

 Lyonne has cited John Cassavetes, Peter Falk, Lou Reed, Nora Ephron, and Delia Ephron as being professional inspirations.
 Her favorite film performances include Giulietta Masina in Nights of Cabiria (1957), Gena Rowlands in A Woman Under the Influence (1974), David Thewlis in Naked (1993), and Roy Scheider in All That Jazz (1979).

+In 2019, Lyonne and Chloë Sevigny helped organize a crowdfund to restore the 1980 film Out of the Blue from its original elements.
+Both actresses have cited the film as an influence.

 Public image

 Lyonne has been featured on the covers of magazines including Backstage, Bust, Diva, Glamour, Harper's Bazaar, The Hollywood Reporter, Interview, Nylon, Out, Paper, Variety, Venus, and TheWrap.

-For her position in the LGBT community as a 'straight ally', in 2015 Lyonne was awarded the Human Rights Campaign's Ally for Equality Award.
+For her position in the LGBT community as a straight ally, in 2015 Lyonne was awarded the Human Rights Campaign's Ally for Equality Award.